US home prices rose 15% in February from a year ago - KESQ

 By Anna Bahney, CNN Business

-Home prices rose 15% to a median price of $357,300 in February from a year ago as inventory stayed near record lows, according to a report from the National Association of Realtors.
+Home prices rose 15% to a median price of $357,300 in February from last year, as inventory stubbornly stayed near record lows, according to a report from the National Association of Realtors.
+But even as home prices continued to climb, sales slowed.

-Even as prices climbed, sales slowed, with existing home sales transactions down 7.2% from January and 2.4% from a year ago, NAR reported.
+Sales of existing homes — which include single-family homes, townhomes, condominiums and co-ops — were down 7.2% from January and 2.4% from a year ago, NAR reported.

+“Housing affordability continues to be a major challenge, as buyers are getting a double whammy: rising mortgage rates and sustained price increases,” said Lawrence Yun, NAR’s chief economist.
+“Some who had previously qualified at a 3% mortgage rate are no longer able to buy at the 4% rate.”

+Yun said given the jump in home prices and climbing rates, the cost of buying a home is significantly higher than a year ago.

 The-CNN-Wire